jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Critical Tasks
 - Fix sycronize bugs.
 Make it more reliable
-- Make sure there is always a path to the portal
 - Fix UI so it never covers the gameboard, see stash "camera tests"
 ## Current Priorities
 - Task: Make contageous spread more obvious